Meet one of Mott MacDonald Bentley's brilliant people: Ruoqi Lin, design lead

 My career path is quite unique: I grew up in Shanghai and moved to the UK for study at a young age and was inspired to follow a career in the water sector after volunteering in Tanzania, where I learned the value of water infrastructure and the challenges you can face.

-I find that thanks to my multi-cultural background, colleagues sometimes reach out to me and share their thoughts.
-That's why I think to create an inclusive environment, that we can have a safe space to voice up and take time to listen.
+I find that, thanks to my multi-cultural background, colleagues sometimes reach out to me and share their thoughts.
+That's why I think, to create an inclusive environment we should have a safe space to speak up and take time to listen.
 I also aim to be a bold person, who asks questions and sets an example for others, especially those who are just starting their career at MMB.

 What advice would you give to your younger self?